 - originate (v): có nguồn gốc từ

-Trên đây là bài mẫu về Part 2, Part 3 của chủ đề “Tall building”.
-Hy vọng với những chia sẻ trên sẽ giúp ích được bạn trong quá trình ôn luyện IELTS.
+Trên đây là bài mẫu về Tall Building Part 2, Part 3 của chủ đề “Tall building”.
+Vietop hy vọng với những chia sẻ trên sẽ giúp ích được bạn trong quá trình ôn luyện IELTS.
 Chúc bạn đạt được band điểm cao hơn mong đợi nhé!